MariaRomero/ReactWGraphQLData/react-data-app/README.md

 ## Task

-I have set up a single page React application that consumes data via a GraphQL endpoint and displays that data on the page using components.
+I have set up a single page application using React that consumes data via a GraphQL endpoint and displays the response on screen.
-The data will come in the form of a list of Pokemon, these should be displayed as a list and each one should click to select an individual Pokemon stats view next to the list.
+The data will come in the form of an array of Pokemons, these should be displayed as a list and each one should be clickable to redirect the user to another page with more details about the item selected.

 ## Technical details